status-im/unique-name-generator/README.md

 - Is something that a human brain will recognise
 - Has enough entropy to be hard to casually find collisions

+This approach would produce a human readable security feature that has more entropy than the existing 3 word pseudonym.

 Sample below:

 ```text